What is a Makerspace?

 CRICUT MAKER

 Patrons must have their own Cricut Design account and may provide their own tablet or laptop.
-Alternatively, the library does have a desktop computer that a patron may log in to.
+Alternatively, the library does have a device that a patron may log in to.

 Patrons must provide their own materials (paper, vinyl, pens, etc.) but they will need to be approved by library staff prior to use.
 Patrons are allowed to use the library’s Cricut tools (blades, mats, scissors, etc.).